 Both!
 The blackout period adds the darkness that simulates seeds being stamped into the soil.

-Weight keeps in humidity and inspires the roots to deep deep for moisture and nutrients.
+The weight keeps in humidity and inspires the roots too deep for moisture and nutrients.

 Not all microgreens need weight.
 Many work great just with the tray to induce a blackout and keep in the humidity.

 The easiest material to use is just another tray like the one you’re growing in.

 First prep a tray with growing media and seeds.
 Water till moist and let drain.